semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 #### Permissions for GitHub

 This section explains Semgrep App permissions.
-Semgrep App requests the following permissions in order to log in through GitHub:
+Semgrep App requests the following permissions when you log in through GitHub:

 <dl>
     <dt>Verify your GitHub identity</dt>